mkudija/mkudija.github.io/reading-notes/_md/2021-11-08-No Rules Rules.md

 - Encourage transparency by getting rid of closed offices, locked spaces, etc.
 - Share sensitive financial and strategic information with all employees
 - Notify employees about possible changes early even if they cause anxiety and distraction
 - If information is about something that happened at work, share it.
-If information ispersonal say it's not your place to share but refer to the person
+If information is personal say it's not your place to share but refer to the person
 - As long as you have already shown yourself to be competent talking openly about your own mistakes will increase trust an goodwill

 ## Chapter 6: Release More Controls
 **Summary**: No decision-making approvals needed
-- Ownership of decisions should be dispersed across the team at all levls
+- Ownership of decisions should be dispersed across the team at all levels
 - For this to work: "don't seek to please your boss"
 - Think in bets: some will succeed and some will fail, and you are judged on the collective outcome rather than a single bet
 - When a bet fails, sunshine it openly